-Watching your child learning to read is a joy.
-Picking up all the scattered children's books afterwards – not so much.
-So keep your kids' bedrooms tidy by taking advantage of our smart children's book storage solutions.
+So keep your kids' bedrooms tidy by taking advantage of our smart children's book storage ideas.

-1. Keep book storage simple with cube storage
+1. Keep your children's book storage simple with cube shelving

-Sometimes the simplest solution is the best one, and nothing beats a cube storage unit for keeping children's books tidy, plus cubes are stackable so you can add to them as your child's needs grow.
+Sometimes the simplest solution is the best one, and nothing beats a cube storage unit for keeping children's books tidy.
+Plus cubes are stackable so you can add to them as your child's storage needs grow.

 2. Keep books to hand in a wall book sling